Tendonitis, Tendon Injuries and Lacerations in Hand or Wrist

 • Blunt trauma or sudden heavy loads may cause tendon rupture without a cut

-• Minor “Jamming” injuries of the fingers may cause tendon rupture (mallet finger)
+• Minor “jamming” injuries of the fingers may cause tendon rupture (mallet finger)

 • Inflammatory diseases (rheumatoid arthritis) can cause spontaneous tendon ruptures